 A: The City of Beverly Hills requires all general contractors to pay a Contractor's Business Tax Registration fee on each project, equivalent to 0.2125% of the project valuation.
 All sub-contractors employed by a general contractor are covered by this fee.
 The fee is assessed when a building permit is issued, and requires no filing of additional paperwork with the City.

 Q: When did the current California building codes go into effect?

-Q: I filed my building permit application prior to January 1, 2017, but did not obtain my permit prior to January 1, 2017.
-Will my project have to comply with the 2016 building codes?
+Q: I filed my building permit application prior to effective date of the new codes, but did not obtain my permit prior to the effective date.
+Will my project have to comply with the new building codes?